 How much weight should the vest have?

-While there are no studies on how much weight a vest should have, most therapists recommend anywhere from five to ten percent of a persons body weight.
-This recommendation is based on studies on maximum weight allowances for backpacks.
-Too much weight can result in over-stimulation and/or injury.
+While there are no studies on how much weight a vest should have, published studies on weighted vests have used from five to fifteen percent of a person's body weight.(1) This recommendation is based on therapist experience and also studies on maximum weight allowances for backpacks.
+Too much weight in a vest can result in over-stimulation and/or back injury.

 Some therapists recommend as little as fifteen minutes while others encourage wearing them throughout the academic time in class.
 The positive benefits of a weighted vest usually happen while the child is wearing the vest.
 However, in cases where it is calming, often it can be taken off and the child will remain calm.
 Some therapists have expressed concern about students becoming "habituated" to wearing a vest.
 Meaning their body becomes so used to wearing the vest that it no longer is effective.
 Because of this concern they recommended that a student wear a weighted vest during specific activities that may require them to focus.

-Do all children with autism need one?
+Do all children with autism need a weighted vest?

 You should only use a weighted vest with a child when you are attempting to help them focus or calm down.
 They do not help all children because they can be uncomfortable and distracting for some.
 Pay attention when introducing one, especially if the child has significant communication challenges.
 Discontinue use if you see no benefit or it causes any distress.
 Various studies with smaller groups of students on the autism spectrum have had mixed results.
 They have been observed to improve on task behavior and help calming, but they do not help everyone.
 (1) Systematic reviews of the literature currently recommend more research.
 (3)

-Do weighted vests decrease stimming or stereotypical behaviors?
+Do weighted vests decrease "stimming" or stereotypical behaviors?

 What kind of therapy is a weighted vest?